 I honestly don’t remember seeing the air in Los Angeles as clear as it was today.
 The photo sequences came out so sharp that I can’t believe how nice and perfect they look.

-I also went down to the Hollywood Boulevard to make more time-lapse photo sequences.
+I also went to Hollywood Boulevard to make more time-lapse photo sequences.
 The boulevard was crowded but I know how to find the right spots to photograph without any interruptions.